BFTrick/formisimo-integration/README.md

 formisimo-integration
 =====================

-A plugin to integrate Formisimo with your WordPress site
+Integrate Formisimo with your WordPress site